ffromani/vmmi/SPEC.md

 ## General Considerations

-- the management application is built on top of libvirt
+- the management application is built on top of libvirt, so it uses the [libvirt APIs](https://libvirt.org/html/index.html) to manage VMs, including migrations.
-- the VMMI migration model is limited to the [managed peer to peer model](https://libvirt.org/migration.html#flowpeer2peer)
+- the VMMI migration model is limited to the [managed peer to peer model](https://libvirt.org/migration.html#flowpeer2peer) (*TODO: this may change before the spec is finalized*)
-- the management application must set up anything the VM requires to run (e.g. shared storage) before to engage the VMMI plugins
+- the management application must set up anything the VM requires to run (e.g. shared storage) before to engage the VMMI implementations.
-- the management application is in charge to clean up the resources required by the VM to run
+- the management application is in charge to clean up the resources required by the VM to run.
-- the usage of a VMMI plugin replaces any call to the [virDomainMigrateToURI API family](https://libvirt.org/html/libvirt-libvirt-domain.html#virDomainMigrateToURI3)
+- the usage of a VMMI implementation replaces any call to the [virDomainMigrateToURI API family](https://libvirt.org/html/libvirt-libvirt-domain.html#virDomainMigrateToURI3).

+## Design principles

+The purpose of a VMMI implementation is to fully encapsulate a migration policy and its implementation in a self contained unit of code (the callee), opaque to the management application (the caller).

+The management application offloads completely the task to the implementation, with no dynamic tuning.

+In other words, the management application is expected to run the VMMI implementation and wait for its completion, reading back only the operation status once the operation completed - whatever the result.
+For this reason, the VMMI implementation must stay silent with respect to its caller: any message it may sent is not-actionable, thus useless.
+The VMMI implementation and the management application will use independent connection to libvirt to consume the migration stats.

-### Messages: exchanging data with the client application
+### Messages: exchanging data with the outside world

-Any exchange of data between a VMMI plugin and the client application must happen through JSON messages.
+Any exchange of data between a VMMI implementation and anything else.
 Each JSON message must have at least those keys:

 - "vmmiVersion" (string): version of the VMMI SPEC this message complies to.
-Current value must be "0.1.0"
+Current value must be "0.2.0"
 - "contentType" (string): describes the content of the message, e.g the not-specified, message-variable fields.
   The value of the key is not specified.
 Some values, however, are reserved for well-known messages.
 The reserved fields are
-  - "configuration": for plugin configuration
+  - "configuration": for configuration info
-  - "error": for error message(s).
+  - "completion": for migration completion report

-Each message except the ones with "contentType": "configuration" must have one additional mandatory field
+The following fields are optional for "contentType": "configuration", and mandatory for each other message

 - "timestamp" (uint): seconds since UNIX EPOCH (1970/01/01 00:00:00.00) - aka UNIX time

-Each message must have either three or four toplevel keys

-- any message with "contenType" not "configuration" must have four keys:
-  - vmmiVersion
-  - contentType
-  - timestamp
-  - <content>

-where "<content>" is the value of the "contentType" key.
-Example
+Example message:
 ```
   {
     "vmmiVersion": "0.1.0",